forki/BioFSharp.Stats/README.md

 BioFSharp.Stats
 ===============

-BioFSharp.Stats aims to be a user-friendly library for Bioinformatics written in F#.
-It contains the basic data structures for common biological objects like amino acids and nucleotides based on chemical formulas and chemical elements.
+BioFSharp.Stats aims to be a user-friendly library for statistics used in bioinformatics written in F#.

 It is the first alpha version 0.0.1 and thought as a starting point for bioinformatics in F#.